-We have a school resource officer who is a member of the Mid Atlantic Regional Gang Investigators Network (MARGIN).
-We also have a Task Force Members meeting with the school administration on a regular basis.
+We have an SRO who is a member of the MARGIN.
+We also have a Task Force members meeting with the school administration on a regular basis.
 Information received by social media or parents is shared with the above contacts.

 - 8. Do you feel the gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

-It appears that students are identifying to a gang.
-At one point, there were small groups of students from a neighborhood that spent 12 years in school together.
-When they graduated, the group dissolved.
-Now we have a steady group of students who identify with a local group/gang and not just a bunch of friends.
+It appears that some students are identifying to a gang.
 Outside influences have increased.
-The group homes are not just students in need of guidance; many are there because of illegal activity. - 9.
+There is a perception that violence has increased in the city of Hagerstown.
+A 2019 FBI report indicates Hagerstown violent crime rose 3% and is above the national average. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+NA